 Using unlockable weapons, it's possible to be a Demoman that doesn't have any explosive-based attacks.

 There is an arena in a few Mortal Kombat games called Jade's Desert.
 No reason has ever been given as to why it is named after Jade.
-(In fact, it first appears in Ultimate Mortal Kombat 3, and seeing as the plot of that game takes place in Earthrealm, it's doubtful that this arena is even part of the Outworld, making it odd that it would be named after an Edenia native.
-To make it even more confusing, when the arena reappears in 9, a statue of Sindel is added; possibly suggesting the place had something to do with Edenia, but not Jade.)
+In fact, it first appears in Ultimate Mortal Kombat 3, and seeing as the plot of that game takes place in Earthrealm, it's doubtful that this arena is even part of Outworld, making it odd that it would be named after an Edenia native.
+To make it even more confusing, when the arena reappears in 9, a statue of Sindel is added, possibly suggesting the place had something to do with Edenia, but not Jade.

-He does not use Rock elemental powers unless he beat a rock elemental boss, and though his name goes with his sister's name, Roll, he has absolutely nothing to do with music.
+The titular Mega Man is a robot boy.
+His Japanese name is Rock Man, after his civilian name Rock; however, he does not use rock-elemental powers unless he beats a rock-elemental boss, and though his name goes with his sister's name, Roll, both have absolutely nothing to do with music.

 The main character in Twin Blades uses a single blade.
 There's not a player two to be the twin, either.
 Maybe the scythe is double-sided?